IMF agrees $4.5 billion Bangladesh support programme | Business

 IMF agrees $4.5 billion Bangladesh support programme

-A staff-level agreement is typically subject to approval by IMF management and consideration by its Executive Board.
-Bangladesh's $416 billion economy has been one of the fastest-growing in the world for years but rising energy and food prices because of Russia's invasion of Ukraine have inflated its import bill and current account deficit.
+The IMF said a "staff-level agreement" had been reached for a 42-month arrangement, including about $3.2 billion from its Extended Credit Facility (ECF) and Extended Fund Facility (EFF), plus about $1.3 billion from its new Resilience and Sustainability Facility (RSF).
+"The objectives of Bangladesh's new Fund-supported program are to preserve macroeconomic stability and support strong, inclusive, and green growth, while protecting the vulnerable," the lender said in a statement.

-The International Monetary Fund (IMF) provisionally agreed a $4.5 billion support programme for Bangladesh on Wednesday as global inflation and the prospect of lower demand for its garment exports raised risks for its macroeconomic stability.
+The International Monetary Fund (IMF) provisionally agreed a $4.5-billion support programme on Wednesday for Bangladesh, hit by inflation and dwindling reserves of foreign exchange, making it the third South Asian nation to secure a bailout.

+The IMF said Bangladesh has put together a programme to foster growth that includes measures to contain inflation and strengthen the financial sector.
+Bangladesh becomes the third South Asian nation, after Pakistan and Sri Lanka, to reach a staff-level agreement for loans with the IMF this year.

-Bangladesh's economic mainstay is its export-oriented garment industry, which is bracing for a slowdown as big customers like Walmart are saddled with excess stocks as inflation forces people to prioritise their spending.
+Its economic mainstay is the export-oriented garment industry, which is bracing for a slowdown as big customers like Walmart are saddled with excess stocks as inflation forces people to prioritize their spending.
+Bangladesh's foreign exchange reserves had dwindled to $35.74 billion by Nov.
+2 from $46.49 billion a year ago, central bank data showed.

+"Even as Bangladesh tackles these immediate challenges, addressing long-standing structural issues remains critical, including threats to macroeconomic stability from climate change," the IMF added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)